Non-Hermitian exceptional Landau quantization in electric circuits

 A special feature of relativistic dispersions lies in that spatially varying hopping amplitudes can act as vector potentials chirally coupled to the low-energy excitations \cite{Guinea2009,Levy2010,Cortijo2015,Pikulin2016}.
-This feature naturally extends to the exceptional degeneracies when nH terms are included in the model.
-As an example a linear variation along the $x$-direction in the red inductors in Fig.~\ref{Fig:circuit} produces spatial variation of the Hamiltonian parameter $\kappa_2=v_F^ybx$.
-In the low-energy theory this manifests as a Landau-gauge vector potential $A_y=bx$ giving rise to a uniform pMF $b\hat{z}$.
-Vector potential $A_x=-by$ can also be realized by varying $\kappa_1=\kappa-v_F^xb y$ along the $y$-direction with open edges as discussed in SM, see especially Fig.~\ref{Fig:circuit2}.
+This feature naturally extends to the exceptional degeneracies when nH terms are included.
+A linear variation along the $x$-direction in inductances of the red elements in Fig.~\ref{Fig:circuit} produces spatial variation of the Hamiltonian parameter $\kappa_2=v_F^ybx$ and dictates open boundary along $x$.
+In the low-energy theory this manifests as a Landau gauge $A_y=bx$ giving rise to a uniform pMF $b\hat{z}$.
+Vector potential $A_x=-by$ can also be realized by varying $\kappa_1=\kappa-v_F^xb y$ along the $y$-direction with open edges , see Fig.~S1\mycomment{\ref{Fig:circuit2}} in SM.

 \textit{nH exceptional Landau levels} -- Band structure of the EP circuit is displayed in Fig.~\ref{Fig:bands}, where exceptional degeneracies are eliminated by the pMF illustrated in Fig.~\ref{Fig:cartoon}.
-Surprisingly, Landau-level-like flat bands that result exhibit spectra with consistently \textit{vanishing} imaginary part around the exceptional degeneracies.
+Surprisingly, the resulting Landau-level-like flat bands exhibit spectra with consistently \textit{vanishing} imaginary part around the exceptional degeneracies.
 To understand this remarkable feature we first develop a low-energy theory of this nH Landau quantization of exceptional degeneracy and then discuss the origin of purely real spectrum.